13th Parliamentary Election

 Nabila said that her election office is being vandalised and looted, and banners are being torn down.
 She added that notifying the administration has brought no results, as the authorities are asking them for proof.
 She believes the neutrality of the administration is questionable.

-Taslima Akhtar, Ganasanghati Andolan candidate for Dhaka-12, told Prothom Alo that voters are assessing whether a female candidate can withstand physical force and power.
+Taslima Akhtar, Ganosamhati Andolan candidate for Dhaka-12, told Prothom Alo that voters are assessing whether a female candidate can withstand physical force and power.
 However, she noted that this mindset is gradually changing.
 During election campaigning, she has observed many voters showing a positive attitude towards female candidates, which gives her hope.

 Monisha Chakraborty, one of BASAD’s five female candidates, is contesting from Barishal-5.
 She told Prothom Alo that the female candidates of their party have established themselves as politicians, not just as women, in the eyes of voters.
 Their organisational work has cemented this identity.
-However, misogynistic remarks by some rival candidates have created obstacles for them.
-She participated as a candidate in a television election discussion, but when a candidate refused to appear before a female, the channel authorities removed her (Monisha) from the discussion.

 Nasrin Sultana of AB Party is a lawyer by profession.
 Her party formed an electoral alliance with Jamaat.
 She is contesting from Dhaka-10, but the Jamaat-led alliance did not support her.
 She told Prothom Alo that voters are welcoming female candidates.
 She added that many parties cite security concerns as a reason for not nominating women, yet they still place women at the front during election campaigning.

-According to the information provided in the affidavits, clear details were available for 77 of the 78 women.
-Among the candidates, 51 are employed, accounting for 65 per cent.
-Among the working female candidates, 16 are businesswomen, 10 are lawyers including trainees, 6 earn a living through tuition, 3 are entrepreneurs, 4 work in agriculture, 3 are teachers, 3 are physicians, 2 are development workers, 1 is a political trainer, 2 are private-sector employees, and 1 is a singer.
+According to the information provided in the affidavits, clear details were available for 83 of the 85 women.
+Among the candidates, 57 are employed, accounting for 67 per cent.
+Among the working female candidates, 18 are businesswomen, 11 are lawyers including trainees, 6 earn a living through tuition, 3 are entrepreneurs, 4 work in agriculture, 3 are teachers, 3 are physicians, 2 are development workers, 1 is a political trainer, 5 are private-sector employees, and 1 is a singer.

 In addition, 6 are politicians, 2 are social workers, 5 are students, and 2 are retired employees.
-Beyond these, 11 are housewives.
+Beyond these, 12 are housewives.
 The candidate of Gono Odhikar Parishad in Sirajganj-1, Mallika Khatun, did not specify any profession.

 Analysis of educational qualifications shows that 3 are self-educated, 1 has passed class eight, 3 have passed secondary school, 8 have completed higher secondary, 24 are graduates, 1 has passed Fazil, 35 are postgraduates, 1 holds a diploma in medicine, 1 has received special training, and the educational qualifications of 1 candidate are unknown.